 More creamy pasta recipes

-If creamy, velvety, silky pastas are what you crave, we’ve got some killer recipes we know you’ll love.
+If creamy, silky pastas are what you crave, here are a few recipes I know you’ll love.

-If you’ve enjoyed this fettuccine alfredo recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Fettuccine Alfredo Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 Fettuccine Alfredo